Blackbaud Doesn’t Want You To Use eTapestry

 It’s time to break free of the status quo

-This is one of the reasons why I forwent retirement (spending time with my now six grandkids) to help create and bring Bloomerang to market.
-It’s why we included three of the most widely-respected industry experts: Adrian Sargeant, Tom Ahern and Kivi Leroux Miller.
+This is one of the reasons why I put off my retirement (spending time with my now six grandkids) to help create and bring Bloomerang to market.
+It’s why we reached out to respected industry experts when we started designing the software.
 It’s why we developed tools that allow fundraisers to, for the first time, easily measure donor retention and donor engagement, while optimizing their communications to supporters.
 The feedback we have received from the marketplace has been overwhelmingly positive.

-If your nonprofit organization is using something – if you’re using eTapestry and anxious about what the future holds – don’t switch for just a slight upgrade.
-Make a change that will truly revolutionize your fundraising processes.
+If your nonprofit organization is using eTapestry and you’re anxious about what the future holds, let’s talk.
+Not only are the solutions to eTapestry’s shortcomings baked into the DNA of Bloomerang, the #1 system we switch folks off of is Raiser’s Edge.
+You can make a change that will truly revolutionize your fundraising processes.

 Purchasing that first iPhone may have been scary at the time, but I doubt any of you would go back to your flip phone.